sieteunoseis/timbers-wallpaper/README.md

 - Enhanced canvas rendering for better iOS support
 - Added visual indicators for screenshot capture
 - Improved error messaging and user guidance

+### v2.4.3 (May 27, 2025)

+- Improved download functionality on iOS to only show screenshot instructions when using image backgrounds
+- Fixed direct download for gradient backgrounds and patch images on iOS
+- Enhanced error messages to provide clearer instructions based on selected background type
+- Fixed date display in "Next 4 Matches" section on HTML page